GeekyAnts/nativebase-docs/docs/next/dark-mode.md

 ## 1. By updating component's theme

-In this approach we use NativeBase's `extendTheme` function to customise the components and the use themeTools to make the component dark mode compatible.
+In this approach we use NativeBase's `extendTheme` function to customise the components and then use themeTools to make the component dark mode compatible.

 Note: Changes on the theme will be reflected on the entire application.